aymaneltayary/OAuth2.0/README.md

 After repsository clone import the project into your workspace

 click on oauth-srv --> maven--> update project .
 You could need to check force update option

+click on oauth-srv -- run Spring Boot App or Java Application